Wedding Invitation design process

 The Custom Map

-Highlight specific locations related to your wedding, including the wedding and reception venues, historical landmarks, important street names and hotels where your guests will be staying.
-This is your chance to create a special, one of a kind map designed to help give your guests visualize how the events surrounding your wedding will play out.
-The original map can be framed and kept as a wedding keepsake.
+Highlight specific locations related to your wedding, including the wedding and reception venues, historical landmarks, and/or important street names and hotels where your guests will be staying.
+This is your chance to create a special, one of a kind map designed to help give your guests an idea of how the events surrounding your wedding will play out.
+You will receive a 12 x 18 print of your custom map—you can use this in your reception decor or keep as a keepsake.

 The Direction Card